mvdklip/Domoticz-myenergi/README.md

 The myenergi API:

 - Doesn't provide total counters which means that the only way to get kWh readings is to let Domoticz compute those.
+The figures won't be 100% correct because of that.

 This plugin: